Do you often feel like placing a win bet on a specific team, only to stop at the last moment because of the high risk of a draw?

 Well, if you understand how Draw No Bet works, you might discover your new betting strategy.
 Draw No Bet (frequently abbreviated as DNB) is available at almost every online bookmaker worldwide and is massively appreciated by a number of bettors who consider it the cornerstone of safe betting.

-A Draw No Bet might offer lower odds compared to your original match result bet, however what you get in return is far more valuable: A typical three-way football bet is instantly converted into a two-way bet, thus improving your chances of not losing your stake, if your selected team fails to win.
+A Draw No Bet might offer lower football odds compared to your original bet however, what you get in return is far more valuable.
+A typical three-way football bet is instantly converted into a two-way bet, improving your chances of not losing your stake, if your selected team fails to win.
 This can become a true weapon for every bettor in the long term.

 Let’s get into a bit more analysis concerning what a Draw No Bet actually is and which strategy you should follow to get its full advantage.

-The odds you receive for a winning dnb bet are significantly smaller as opposed to a straight 1X2 bet.
+The odds you receive for winning a dnb bet are significantly smaller as opposed to a straight bet.
 Your projected winnings are trimmed as a result of the extra safety the dnb option provides.

 This looks like a similar option to a dnb bet, but in pure numbers, it actually isn’t.
 If you glance at the Asian Handicap bets on your online bookmaker, you will find that, in most cases, the odds stand at a better price.

 For example, you might see that an Asian Handicap 0.0 win stands at 1.83 odds as opposed to a Team A DNB win that is offered at 1.73.
 Given that it’s the same bet, there is no reason to pick the lower odds.

 It might seem weird, but in Asian Handicap betting, the commission is far smaller, even on online bookmakers who offer both European and Asian betting types.

 Create Your Own Draw No Bet

 On rare occasions, you might be unable to find a DNB bet on a specific match.
 If you feel like you could use the security of a Draw No Bet, you can always set it in a different way, by creating your own odds.